Waveform monitor

 Waveform monitor in 2-line mode, showing color bars.

 A waveform monitor is a special type of oscilloscope used in television production applications.
 It is typically used to measure and display the level, or voltage, of a video signal with respect to time.

 The level of a video signal usually corresponds to the brightness, or luminance, of the part of the image being drawn onto a regular video screen at the same point in time.
 A waveform monitor can be used to display the overall brightness of a television picture, or it can zoom in to show one or two individual lines of the video signal.
-It can also be used to visualize and observe special signals in the vertical blanking interval of a video signal, as well as the colorburst between each line of video.
+It can also be used to visualize and observe special signals in the vertical blanking interval of a video signal, as well as the color burst between each line of video.

 Waveform monitors are used for the following purposes: